openbroadcaster/openbroadcaster.github.io/getting-started.md

 Item 	  |    Description
 ------------ | -------------
 Processor | 1GHz 64 bit CPU.
 ARM or Intel
-Memory | 1GB of RAM
+Memory | 4GB of RAM
 Storage | 128GB (Recommended)
 Display |	No display is required for the server Framework |	PHP, MySQL and Gstreamer

-Should be a nix system.
-Debian or Ubuntu 18.04 LTS.
-Runs as a process on CLI.
+Should be a /*nix system.
+Debian 10 or Ubuntu 20.04 LTS.
+Runs as a process on CLI in a VM.
 The exact requirements will depend on the specific way OBServer is used, and the load from users.

 #### OBPlayer

 Item 	  |    Description
 ------------ | -------------
 Processor |	1GHz 64 bit CPU.
 ARM or Intel
-Memory |	1GB RAM
+Memory |	4GB RAM
 Storage |	128GB (Recommended)
 Display |	None required unless displaying Video or Images Audio |	Analog Input\Output, USB Interfaces or Digital HDMI\DisplayPort Video |	Minimum 640x480 screen resolution
 Framework |	Python and Gstreamer

-Should be a nix system.
-Debian or Ubuntu 20.04 LTS.
-Runs as a process on CLI.
+Should be a /*nix system.
+Debian 10 or Ubuntu 20.04 LTS.
+Runs as a process on CLI in a VM.
 Desktop is optional.

 [Compatible Hardware](https://support.openbroadcaster.com/accessories#supported-hardware)